 What are the stand out features of Kwaya?

 The main features of Kwaya is that all the 6 singers (4 male and 2 female) have been recorded separated.
 As I said before, every voice is beautiful and unique, and really wanted to capture that in the library.
 That also grants a huge playability since you can change all settings for every single singer like volume and pan.
-That allows you to choose the right color to the group and not to be sticked to the same sound always.
+That allows you to choose the right colour to the group and not to be sticked to the same sound always.

 It’s also very easy to use.
 You get 20 different phrases consisting of 8 syllables each.
 You can select them via key switch and edit them in the phrase arranger, where you can choose among 40 different syllables, 5 vowels and mm articulation.
 Once you select your syllables, you just have to choose between long and short articulation.
 For the short one, you can fine tune the speed of every single syllable.